Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| Head
+| **Head**

-Sets the input type to be a general specified head boundary condition.
+| Sets the input type to be a general specified head boundary condition.
   Note that when applying a specified head boundary condition to the overland flow domain it is treated as “water depth”.
 If the value of the head boundary condition at an overland flow node is exactly equal to the elevation at that node, then this node will behave a like a sink and will not add water to the system, even if the water table is below ground surface.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 For example: